Vince Vieluf: Life and career

 In 2006 he had a role in the suspense thriller Firewall as vicious henchman Pim.

 Vieluf played the dumbfound Blaine Cody in the 2001 comedy Rat Race.
 Before Rat Race, Vieluf appeared in An American Werewolf in Paris and Clay Pigeons.
 In 2006, Vieluf appeared as a jock version of Wolverine in the parody flick Epic Movie.

 One of his television appearances (if not his first) was in 1997's On the Edge of Innocence.
 Vieluf made an appearance on the hit series Friends in 2001.
 His character, Ned, pretended to be in love with his professor Ross in order to pass a test.
 He is also a star in UPN's sitcom Love, Inc. as Barry, a wingman whose quirky ways and comments always stun the customers and employees.
 Vieluf made an appearance on the television series ER as Bernard Gamely.

 He has also appeared in three episodes of CSI: Crime Scene Investigation playing Connor Foster in the episodes "Homebodies", "Ending Happy" and "Disarmed and Dangerous".
 Additionally, he appeared in the spinoff series CSI: Miami as Gil Callem.

 Vieluf was the director and writer of the 2010 film Order of Chaos.

+Personal life

+Shortly after his mother died in 2009, Vieluf quit acting in 2010 to be a "more grounded person", moving closer to his family and taking work at South Austin Beer Garden.
+He has disconnected from social media and continues dabbling in writing and music.